 Below are some rather speculative and explorative talks and discussions with

-anthropologists, philosophers, artists and futurologists on this subject.
+anthropologists, philosophers, writers, artists and futurologists on this subject.
 Caveat emptor!

 Picture: